ojhaha0514/MissingData_Oh/README.md

-# Function-Based Logistic Regression Adjustment Framework
+# Surrogate Assisted Coefficients Updating in Logistic Regression considering Partially Missing Covariates

 This repository provides an implementation of a framework for correcting logistic regression coefficients in the presence of missing covariates.
 The core implementation is encapsulated in the `function_oh` script, which allows users to apply one of six adjustment methods to their dataset.